Making money is a type of high that is hard to describe. Seeing the numbers in your bank account grow is extremely, extremely satisfying.

 So yup.
 Tip #1 is obvious to some but not to others*.
 You can’t make 10% annual ROI on RM0.

 *I think it’s an environment thing.
 High-income families tend to have more conversations about business and investment.

 #2 – Pick one to do first – Save money or earn money

 Now that you know you need money to make money by investing, which is better to get that money in the first place: saving money or earning money?

 Some people belong in the #savemoney team, others in the #earnmoney team.

 Ideally, if you want to have more money, you should do both.
-But for many people, myself included, we’re naturally drawn to our ‘default’, whether its saving money or spending money.
+But for many people, myself included, we’re naturally drawn to our ‘default’, whether its saving money or earning money.

 I understand why.
 Doing both at the same time can be overwhelming.
 Some people are like, cook my meals at home AND work extra hours as a Grab driver?
 No thank you!

 Knowing which one to do first – saving money or earning money – can be paralysing.
 That’s why I made this pro/con list to help you decide.

 - Easy and intuitive to start.
 Just have to reduce ‘Entertainment’ spending, or simply stay home more often